Q-Chevillard/Autorace/README.md

 ## User manual
 ### Installation
 The following instructions describes how to install packages and to calibrate camera.

+Note: The code has been verified to be working on ROS Kinetic, compatibility with other ros distributions is not guaranteed.

 1. Install Autorace package on both Remote PC and SBC.